Chandigarh: Climate

-Chandigarh has a humid subtropical climate (Köppen: Cwa) characterised by a seasonal rhythm: very hot summers, mild winters, unreliable rainfall and great temperature variation (−1 to 45 °C).
+Chandigarh has a humid subtropical climate (Köppen: Cwa) characterised by a seasonal rhythm: very hot summers, mild winters, unreliable rainfall, and great temperature variation (−1 to 45 °C).
 The average annual rainfall is 1038.4 mm.
 The city also receives occasional winter rains from the Western Disturbance originating over the Mediterranean Sea.
 The western disturbances bring rain predominantly from mid-December until the end of April, which can be heavier sometimes with strong wind and hail if the weather turns colder (during March–April months), which usually proves disastrous to local crops.
-Cold winds usually tend to come from the Himalayas that lie to the north, which receive snowfall during wintertime.
+Cold northwesterly winds usually tend to come from the Himalayas that lie to the north, which receive snowfall during wintertime.

-The city experiences the following seasons and the respective average temperatures: